 Kelp, Nori, and other seaweeds have a very low-fat content ranging from 1-5% of dry matter.
-The proportion of essential fatty acids such as omega-3 and omega-6 fatty acids is higher than that in terrestrial plants.
+The ratio of essential fatty acids such as omega-3 and omega-6 fatty acids is higher than that in terrestrial plants.
 These types of fat help to raise healthy HDL cholesterol levels while lowering harmful LDL cholesterol levels.
 They furthermore have an anti-inflammatory effect which might reduce the risk of cardiovascular disease.

 Both water-soluble vitamins such as vitamin B and C and lipid soluble vitamins such as vitamin A and E can be found in seaweed at varying levels.
 Some of the concentrations of vitamin A, E and C are even higher compared to their terrestrial counterparts.
 Some research indicates that a few seaweeds such as Chlorella contain vitamin B12, but in my opinion, studies are still too vague to rely on them as an essential source for vitamin B12.